-The strategic importance of the “Passetto” was revealed during the darkest, most mysterious and painful moments of the history of Rome and of the Church itself.
+The corridor leads directly to the castle from the Palaces of the Vatican.
+Popes had an escape route to the fortress in times of particular unrest.
+The fortified structure also permitted control of the surrounding district.
+The strategic function of the “Passetto” appeared during the darkest, most mysterious, and most painful moments of Rome and the Church.
 Alexander VI Borgia used it in 1494, retreating to the Castello when Rome was overrun by the militias of Charles VIII of France.
 In 1527, Clement VII Medici (1523-1534) used the passageway to reach the Castello during the Sack of Rome at the hands of the Landsknecht mercenary pikemen under Charles VIII.
-The passageway’s significance, when its function as a means of defence came to an end at the close of the sixteenth century, then declined.
+The passageway’s significance, when its function as a means of defense ended at the close of the 16th century, then declined.

 Fascinating fact: In 1527, Pope Clement VII grew a beard in mourning for Rome after the sacking.
 Some say he grew his beard as a disguise to facilitate his escape.
 All the Popes following Clement VII had a beard up to the time of Paul V.

 The Basilica of St. Peter in the Vatican

 The Passetto di Borgo